How to defend against a disability pension decision in 2026

 The application should be submitted in duplicate and should be accompanied by medical reports.
 The court may request further medical documentation.
 The assessment of the medical condition is then carried out by the assessment committee of the Ministry of Labour and Social Affairs.
 No court fees are payable, even if the action is unsuccessful.

 Our client filed an appeal against the decision not to grant her disability pension, but was repeatedly unsuccessful.
-Finally, with our assistance, she filed an administrative claim in which she re-described her medical condition, stated how it limited her in her occupation (store manager), and documented the medical reports of her neurologist and orthopedist.
+Finally, with our assistance, she filed an administrative claim in which she re-described her medical condition, outlined how it limited her in her occupation (store manager), and documented the medical reports of her neurologist and orthopedist.
 Eventually, she was awarded a first degree disability pension.
-If it is granted, it is possible to continue working.
+It is possible to continue working when this is granted.
 Mrs Hana was thus able to reduce her working hours without fear of losing her overall income and agreed with her employer to adjust her working conditions so that she could continue to do her job.

 Summary